PowerLoom/epoch-manager/README.md

 - To see logs for a specific process, run `pm2 logs <Process Identifier>`.
 - To see only error logs, run `pm2 logs --err`.

-Or you can simply use `docker logs -f onchain-consensus` if you don't want to go inside the docker container.
+Or you can simply use `docker logs -f epoch-generator` if you don't want to go inside the docker container.
 ## Epoch Generation

 An epoch denotes a range of block heights on the data source blockchain, Ethereum mainnet in the case of Uniswap v2.
 This makes it easier to collect state transitions and snapshots of data on equally spaced block height intervals, as well as to support future work on other lightweight anchor proof mechanisms like Merkle proofs, succinct proofs, etc.